realA10001986/Time-Circuits-Display/README.md

 ![APmode](img/apmode-car.png)

+>In order to use BTTFN, all props must be connected to the same IP sub net; BTTFN does not work over the internet.

-To see which BTTFN clients are currently known to the TCD, enter the keypad menu and select "BTTFN CLIENTS".
+To see which BTTFN clients are currently known to the TCD, either check at the Config Portal's main page, or enter the keypad menu and select "BTTFN CLIENTS",

 ### Connecting props by wire